-Students are encouraged to discuss the material from the course, help each other understand concepts, study together, and even discuss assessment questions with each other.
+Students are encouraged to discuss material with each other from the course, help each other understand concepts, study together, and even discuss assessment questions with each other.
 However, the following is considered academic dishonesty, and I expect that no student will ever do any of the following:

-- Have another person complete a quiz or assignment in this course - Copy another student's quiz or assignment in this course - Collaborate with anyone during a quiz in this course - Discuss the questions and answers of a quiz with other students while the quiz window is still open - Manipulate and/or distribute any materials provided in this course for any purpose (including course lecture slides). - Use any materials provided by a previous student in the course
+- Have another person complete a quiz or assignment in this course - Copy another student's quiz or assignment in this course - Collaborate with anyone during a quiz in this course - Discuss the questions and answers of a quiz with other students while the quiz window is still open - Manipulate and/or distribute any materials provided in this course for any purpose (including course lecture slides). - Use any materials provided by a previous student in the course against university policies and rules, disciplinary action will be taken as appropriate.